Common Questions About Herbs, Our Products, and Their Use

 Starting close to home with Appalachian regional growers and expanding to bioregions around the world, we work with Certified Organic growers that specialize in crops that we do not grow on our own farm or that supplement our supply.
 These growers adhere to the same standards for organic cultivation that we do at Gaia Farm.
 Certified Organic Farmers supply nearly 35% of the herbs that we use in our products.

 This term represents Gaia’s network of ecologically sensitve wild crafters who gather native herbs in the wild and sell them directly to us.
 Providing nearly 25% of our raw material each year, these individuals must steward the land upon which they harvest promotiong ethical and sustanabile practices.

 Ecologically Harvested is a term that describes all herbs sold by Gaia Herbs that are not certified organic.
 Ecologically harvested herbs include herbs that are harvested in their natural habitat, (ie: wild harvested) according to specific guidelines for harvesting these herbs (ie: away from roads and industry, as well as guidelines to avoid overharvesting).
-Our term, Ecologically Harvested, also includes herbs that are grown in managed woodland areas, and herbs that are grown by indigenous growers, such as Kava Kava.
+Our term, Ecologically Harvested, also includes herbs that are grown in managed woodland areas, fields designated for specific herbs, and herbs that are grown by indigenous growers, such as Kava Kava.
 All ecologically harvested herbs pass pesticide and heavy metal testing as well as microbial testing, prior to release.